-The business and office administration curriculum group is designed for students who plan to secure a degree in business at a senior institution.
-The junior college Business Bachelor of Science Degree preparatory curriculum will prepare business majors in such fields as: accounting and auditing; business administration; economics; marketing; office management; personnel management; institutional and industrial management; hospital management; hotel management; banking; life insurance; property and casualty insurance; or public administration.
+The business and office administration curriculum is designed for students who plan to secure a degree in business at a senior institution.
+The community college Business Bachelor of Science Degree preparatory curriculum will prepare business majors in fields such as accounting and auditing; business administration; economics; marketing; office management; personnel management; banking; life insurance; property and casualty insurance; or public administration.

-The junior college business education curriculum also offers the freshman and sophomore courses usually required by a senior institution for the Bachelor's

-Degree in business education.
+The community college business education curriculum also offers the freshman and sophomore courses usually required by a senior institution for the Bachelor's Degree in business education.